amarantha-k/cbas/_drafts/primer-beer.md

     } ]
 ```
 ### Query 3 (and friends) - Equijoin ###
-In addition to simply binding variables to data instances and returning them "whole",
+In addition to simply binding variables to data instances and returning them _whole_,
 a SQL++ query can construct new records to return based on combinations of variable bindings.
 This gives SQL++ the power to do projections and joins much like those done using multi-table _FROM_ clauses in SQL.
-For example, if we wanted a list of all breweries paired with their associated beers,
+For example, if you wanted a list of all breweries paired with their associated beers,
 with the list enumerating the brewery name and the beer name for each such pair.
-We can do this as follows in SQL++, while also limiting the answer set size to at most 20 results:
+You can do this as follows in SQL++, while also limiting the answer set size to at most 20 results:

     SELECT bw.name AS brewer, br.name AS beer
     FROM breweries bw, beers br